1996 Ph.D, Tulane University, New Orleans

 "'The Childhood Shows the Man': Latin American Children in Great Britain, 1790-1830," The Americas 72, no. 2 (April 2015): 279-308.

-“Fireworks over Fernandina: The Atlantic Dimension of the Amelia Island Episode, 1817," in 500 Years of Spain-Florida, edited by Viviana Díaz-Balsera and Rachel A. May (Gainesville: University of Florida Press, 2014), 171-191.
+“Fireworks over Fernandina: The Atlantic Dimension of the Amelia Island Episode, 1817," in La Florida: 500 Years of Hispanic Presence, edited by Viviana Díaz-Balsera and Rachel A. May (Gainesville: University of Florida Press, 2014), 171-191.

 “Message by Massacre: Venezuela’s War to the Death, 1810-1814,” Journal of Genocide Studies 15, no. 2 (May 2013): 201-17.